rsyncOSX/RsyncOSXdocs/content/post/Rsync.md

 description = "How to install RsyncOSX." lastmod = "2020-07-05"
 +++
-The default version of rsync in macOS is old.
-[Version 2.6.9, protocol version 29](https://download.samba.org/pub/rsync/NEWS#2.6.9) was released in nov 2006.
-The current release of rsync is [version 3.2.3 protocol 31](https://download.samba.org/pub/rsync/NEWS).
-Due to new features in new versions of rsync and dependency to shared libraries it is not possible to bundle the latest version of rsync together with RsyncOSX.
-But if you want to compile your own version of rsync, please see [last on this page](/post/rsync/#compile-latest-version).
+The default [version 2.6.9 of rsync in macOS is very old](https://download.samba.org/pub/rsync/NEWS#2.6.9).
+It was released in nov 2006.
+There has been severeal releases after that and the news about [the current release of rsync is here](https://download.samba.org/pub/rsync/NEWS).
+Due to new features in rsync and dependency to shared libraries it is not possible to bundle the latest version together with RsyncOSX.

-It is strongly recommended to install rsync as part of Homebrew if other version than default version in macOS.
+It is adviced to install rsync as part of Homebrew.
 In RsyncOSX select [user configuration](/post/userconfiguration/) and set path for optional version of rsync.

-## Homebrew

 Install [homebrew](https://brew.sh/) and install the latest version of rsync as part of homebrew (`brew install rsync`).

-## Version 3.1.3

-Version 3.1.3 of rsync is compiled by me.
-This version is only depended upon default libraries in macOS.
-- get rsync-3.1.3.dmg from [previous releases](https://github.com/rsyncOSX/RsyncOSX/releases) to install version 3.1.3 of rsync

 ## Snapshots